 The COVID-19 emergency may continue to result in financial hardship for certain Mortgagors and may result in the need to grant forbearance to related Mortgage Loans in the Program.
-Permanent Mortgage Loans total \$6.48 billion, of which \$5.37 billion, or 83%, is serviced by the Corporation and \$1.11 billion, or 17%, is serviced by third party servicers as of October 31, 2021.
+The Program includes \$6.48 billion of Permanent Mortgage Loans, of which \$5.72 billion, or 83%, is serviced by the Corporation and \$1.15 billion, or 17%, is serviced by third party servicers as of April 30, 2022.
 With respect to Mortgage Loans that are serviced by the Corporation, the Corporation expects to continue to grant forbearance for up to 90 days to Mortgagors that have demonstrated that they are experiencing a financial hardship during the COVID-19 emergency and have already used project level reserves available to pay debt service.
 With respect to Mortgage Loans that are not serviced by the Corporation, the Corporation expects to continue to work with the third-party servicers to facilitate forbearance for Mortgagors that demonstrate that they are experiencing a financial hardship during the COVID-19 emergency and have already used available project level reserves.
 For more information on Mortgage Loan servicing, see "THE PROGRAM-Servicing" in Part II of this Official Statement.

-The Corporation has determined that, as of December 31, 2021, there were no Mortgagors experiencing a degree of financial hardship requiring the use of project level reserves to pay loan debt service in the last 90 days.
-The Corporation has determined that, as of December 31, 2021, there were also no Mortgage Loans in forbearance.
+The Corporation has determined that, as of June 30, 2022, there were no Mortgagors experiencing a degree of financial hardship requiring the use of project level reserves to pay loan debt service in the last 90 days.
+The Corporation has determined that, as of June 30, 2022, there were also no Mortgage Loans in forbearance.